andrew-datasift/Alarm_Manager/README.md

 To adjust the threshold use a post in the following format:

     [batman:~]$ curl -XPOST "localhost:8080/?set_offset&alarm_id=-1984525734&offset=100&minutes=60"
-    Offset for alarm -1984525734 set to 100.0 for 60 minutes.
+    {"success": true, "response": "Offset for alarm -1984525734 set to 100.0 for 60 minutes."}

 The thresholds for this alarm will then be increased by 100 for one hour then revert back to normal.
-The offset is applied to all severity thresholds, and can be both positive and negative.
+The offset is applied to all severity thresholds, can be both positive and negative and is not restricted to integers.